chenguofan1999/YourTube/README.md

 # YourTube

-A video APP on IOS, It's Almost YouTube.
+YourTube is a video APP on IOS.
+It implements the most elementary features of YouTube, in an elegant way.

 <img src="pics/fromYoutube.gif" width="500" />

 ## Features

-YourTube implements the most elementary features of YouTube, in an elegant way.

 To learn about the features: